 The Greater Mekong Subregion (GMS) is vulnerable to climate change due to high dependence on monsoonal rainfall, extended dry season duration and high exposure to sea level rise and storm surges in coastal areas.
 Climate change is already impacting the GMS.
 Temperatures have risen and more frequent and severe droughts and floods are causing severe socioeconomic impacts.
 The available scientific information indicates that these impacts will worsen over the coming decades.
 The Mekong River Commission forecasts temperatures to increase by between 0.4°C and 3.3°C by 2060 depending on global greenhouse gas emission pathways.
 Temperature records show an increase in mean annual temperatures and the number of dry, hot days annually.
 Future projections suggest that these trends will continue, with the average annual temperature rising by 0.7-2.7°C by the 2060's and 1.4-4.3°C by the 2090's throughout the year (depending on the greenhouse gas emission scenario and the climate model used).
 Rainfall scenarios over the same timeframe are considerably more uncertain - with potential scenarios ranging from a decrease of 16% through to an increase of 17%.
+Temperature records show an increase in mean annual temperatures and the number of dry, hot days annually.
+Future projections suggest that these trends will continue, with the average annual temperature rising by 0.7-2.7°C by the 2060's and 1.4-4.3°C by the 2090's throughout the year (depending on the greenhouse gas emission scenario and the climate model used).
 Climate models predict a minor overall increase in annual rainfall in the coming decades but with notable regional and seasonal differentiations.
-Generally speaking, it is expected that shorter and wetter rainy seasons will occur, with longer and drier dry seasons, and more frequent anomalous seasonal events, such as the occurrence of short droughts during rainy seasons.
+Generally speaking, it is expected that shorter and wetter rainy seasons will occur, with longer and drier dry seasons, and more frequent anomalous seasonal events, such as the occurrence of short droughts during the rainy seasons.
 Together, these impacts mean increased uncertainty in the availability of water for domestic and agricultural users.
-Given that the climate will be increasingly variable, with more pronounced extremes, the impacts of climate change will be evident primarily through extremes in the water system, which has significant implications for different sectors and water users.
+Given that the climate will be increasingly variable, with more pronounced extremes, the impacts of climate change will be evident primarily through extremes in the water system, which hasve significant implications for different sectors and water users.7